top of page

 What Has Been Done to Change This?

-• In 2019, several bills were introduced in Maryland's General Assembly to open the primaries to Independents or allow same-day party affiliation changes.
+In 2019, several bills were introduced in Maryland’s General Assembly to open primaries to independents or allow same-day party affiliation changes.

-• About half of Independents would affiliate temporarily to vote.
+• About half said they would affiliate temporarily in order to vote in primaries.

-• The other half would refuse to affiliate even temporarily, asserting:
+• The other half said they would refuse to affiliate at all, insisting:

 “We shouldn’t have to affiliate with any party in order to exercise our right to vote!”

-• Unfortunately, none of these bills made it out of committee.
+Unfortunately, none of these bills advanced out of committee.

-• Candidates in closed primaries are less responsive to unaffiliated constituents.
+• Candidates are less responsive to unaffiliated voters.

 Signing Contract